 I love spicy food!
 One of my favorite dishes is buffalo wings.
 Yum.
 Sometimes I like to push my spicy boundaries, and sometimes it backfires badly.
-Pre-Whole30, I let a waitress convince me mango habanero wings were only slightly hotter than my usual.
+Pre-Whole30, I let a waitress convince me that the mango habanero wings at Buffalo Wild Wings were only slightly hotter than my usual, caribbean jerk wings.
 As I dug in, the first bite was pure deliciousness.
 The mango masked the spice, and they tasted a little sweet.
 Fast forward about 30 seconds and the burn started to set in.
 Then the burn didn’t go away, it just intensified.
 My lips burned for a good 30 minutes after eating my four wings.
 I couldn’t even handle anymore!
 This buffalo ranch dip isn’t that intense, but it definitely packs a kick!

 - 13 oz can organic chicken breast, shredded

 - 1/2 cup paleo mayo, recipe to follow